sandialabs/chama/documentation/transport.rst

 For example:

 * **To place sensors to detect a gas leak**, an atmospheric dispersion model can be used to simulate gas concentrations.
-Multiple scenarios can capture the uncertainty in the leak rate, leak location, wind speed and direction.
+Multiple scenarios capture uncertainty in the leak rate, leak location, wind speed and direction.
-  Depending on the region of interest and the complexity of the system, very detailed or coarse models can be used.
+  Depending on the region of interest and the complexity of the system, very detailed or simple models can be used.
 In this case, the **signal** is concentration.

 * **To place sensors to detect contaminant in a water distribution system**, a water network model can be used to simulate hydraulics and water quality.
-  Multiple scenarios can capture uncertainty in the location, rate, start time, and duration of the injection along with uncertainty in customer demands.
+  Multiple scenarios capture uncertainty in the location, rate, start time, and duration of the injection along with uncertainty in customer demands.
   EPANET, or similar water network models, are typically used to run this type of analysis.
 In this case, the **signal** is concentration.

 * **To place sensors to detect a seismic event**, a wave propagation model can be used to simulate displacement.
-Multiple scenarios can capture uncertainty in the location and magnitude of the seismic event along with subsurface heterogeneity.
-Depending on the region of interest and the complexity of the system, very detailed or coarse models can be used.
+Multiple scenarios capture uncertainty in the location and magnitude of the seismic event along with subsurface heterogeneity.
+Depending on the region of interest and the complexity of the system, very detailed or simple models can be used.
 In this case, the **signal** is displacement.

 For each scenario, the time, location (x,y,z), and signal are recorded.